A guide to everything about budgeting

 Essentially a Zero-Based Budget (sometimes shortened to ZBB) ensures that every dollar serves a very specific purpose and is put into action.
 It also ensures that you live within your means because you only have a certain number of dollars to allocate.
 The end result is being more efficient with your money and ensuring there is no room for overspending or pulling out the credit cards on impulse purchases.

 Part IV.
-What are some useful budgeting tools?
+What are some popular and useful budgeting tools?

 If you’re like me then you probably prefer sticking to the old fashioned pen and paper method or even spreadsheets to keep track of your spending habits.
 But if you’re not, I promise I won’t get offended one bit.
 In fact, I recognize the significant value in switching it up from time to time and trying something new in order to start anew.